-A sale at an undervalue is when a Purchaser is buying a property from the Seller at lower value than it is worth.
-For example; if a property has been valued at £600,000 but the Purchaser is buying for £500,000 then this would be classed as an undervalue transaction and the £100,000 could be classed as a ‘gift’ or a reductions in price.
+A transaction is at an undervalue is when a Purchaser (or Donee) is buying a property from the Seller (or Donor) at a lower value than it is worth.
+For example; if a property has been valued at £600,000 but the Purchaser is buying for £500,000 then this would be classed as an undervalue transaction and the £100,000 could be classed as a ‘gift’, ‘a gifted deposit’ or a reduction in price.
 These types of transactions are more common amongst Family transactions whereby parents sell to the children or other relatives.

-A Buyer can be at risk in such a scenario and should be careful how they proceed.
-This is because if a seller becomes bankrupt after 2 or 5 years of sale, then the property may be seized and be held by any trustee’s in bankruptcy.
-This could therefore mean that the original sale could be classed as invalid leaving a purchaser at a loss.
+In particular if property is transferred between parties as a result of a family transaction or a court order or between two current owners unto one of the current owner’s name plus another new owner, then any Lender can be at risk in such a scenario.
+This is because if the donor becomes bankrupt after 5 years, then the property may be seized and be held by the Trustee’s in bankruptcy.
+This could therefore mean that the transaction could be classed as invalid leaving any lender at a loss.

-A seller’s solicitor should obtain what is known as a declaration of solvency signed by the seller.
-This document is a form of protection for the buyers as it helps to outline that the seller was not bankrupt at the time of sale and is therefore very important as it demonstrates the seller was ‘solvent’ when he was selling the property.
-In addition to this, an undervalue indemnity policy should be taken out by the Seller to protect the Buyer.
-The indemnity policy protects the Buyer against financial loss that may be incurred as a result of a claim being made against them.
-The key aim of the policy is to put the Purchaser back into the position they were before the claim was made.
-In this case the claim would potentially be from a trustee in bankruptcy trying to pursue any interest they believe they have in the property.
+A declaration of solvency signed by the donor should be obtained.
+This document is a form of protection for the Lender as it helps to outline that the donor was not bankrupt at the time the property was transferred and is therefore very important as it demonstrates the donor was solvent at the time the transaction took place.
+In addition to this, an undervalue indemnity policy should be taken to protect the Buyer.
+The indemnity policy protects the Lender against financial loss that may be incurred as a result of a claim being made by the Trustee in Bankruptcy.
+The key aim of the policy is to put the Lender back into the position they were before the claim was made.